mastodon/documentation/content/en/entities/Admin_EmailDomainBlock.md

 ---
 title: Admin::EmailDomainBlock
-description: Represents an email domain that cannot be used to sign up.
+summary: Represents an email domain that cannot be used to sign up.
 menu:
   docs:
     parent: entities